KagChi/noteblock/README.md

  - go to config.js
  - change `updateSlash` to `true`
  - start bot

-*you only can do this once bot doesnt have slash commands.
+*you only can do this if the bot doesnt have slash commands.*

 ## Running The Code
  - npm i / yarn install